alonsodomin/groot/README.md

 stack install
 ```

+Now step back, the whole of The Internet is going to be sucked into your machine.

 ## First Steps

 Now that you have it installed in your system, run it with the `-h` (or `--help`) command line